-The OCS has seventeen student run programs in a variety of areas.
+The OCS has sixteen student run programs in a variety of areas.
 These programs vary in level of commitment, with most being a weekly commitment.
 We strongly encourage longer term commitments, which can foster stronger connections with our community members.

 If you do not see a program that fits your interest, check out our listing of local service agencies, or stop by OCS and we'll be happy to help you find a site that connects with your interests.

 Mission: ASHA works to provide young people with the resources and knowledge they need to make